 In 1950, the remote country of Tibet, high in the Himalayas, was invaded by the People’s Liberation Army of China.
 Over 70 years later, Tibet remains occupied and Tibetans live in fear of political and religious persecution, imprisonment and torture.

-In 1959, the Dalai Lama made the agonising decision to leave Tibet, to live in exile and work towards justice for his people.
+In 1959, the Dalai Lama (Tibet’s spiritual leader) made the agonising decision to leave Tibet, to live in exile and work towards justice for his people.
 Over the ensuing years thousands of Tibetans have followed him into exile.

-Founded within months of the Dalai Lama arriving in India, Tibet Relief Fund has been working with Tibetans since then to help give them a sustainable future, both in Tibet and in exile.
+Founded in late July 1959, within months of the Dalai Lama arriving in India, Tibet Relief Fund has been working with Tibetans to develop sustainable futures, both in Tibet and in exile.

-Tibet Relief Fund continues to work with Tibetans to support and develop humanitarian aid projects within Tibet, India and Nepal, funding initiatives in education, healthcare, self-sustainable community building and youth development.
+Tibet Relief Fund continues to work with Tibetans through supporting and developing humanitarian aid projects within Tibet, India and Nepal, forming partnerships with grassroots Tibetan organisations, as well as funding initiatives in education, healthcare, self-sustainable community building and youth development.

-Through the generosity of our supporters, since 1959 Tibet Relief Fund has financed over £4 million worth of vital projects and helped tens of thousands of Tibetans, both inside Tibet and in exile.
-Our projects have included …
+Through the generosity of our supporters, since 1959 Tibet Relief Fund has helped tens of thousands of Tibetans, both inside Tibet and in exile.

 - Building schools, medical centres, old people’s homes and libraries in Tibet, India and Nepal

-- Facilitating a broad sponsorship programme for Tibetan children, monks, nuns and elderly people in India and Nepal
+- Delivering a broad sponsorship programme for Tibetan children, monks, nuns and elderly people in India and Nepal

 - Developing a groundbreaking Tibetan-run youth initiative providing mentoring, career development and vocational training in India

-- Promoting health and medical programmes, travelling eye clinics and providing materials for grassroots healthcare in Tibet, India and Nepal
+- Providing health promotion and medical programmes, such as travelling eye clinics and vital cancer screening, as well as medical supplies for grassroots healthcare in Tibet, India and Nepal

-- Partnering with NGOs in Tibet to provide access to clean water, community water pumps and solar kettles for nomadic families
+- Partnering with NGOs in Tibet to provide access to clean water, community water pumps and solar kettles for nomadic families, as well as training programmes to enable income generation

 - Providing Tibetan settlements in India and Nepal essential tools and equipment including tractors, ambulances and water tanks